virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel_api.md

 graph, as realized in your application.
 This is the result of binding a parsed function graph template to a set of functions within a graph.

-What makes the functional kernel useful are the various ways that you can interact with it.
-This is defined by the API.
+What makes the functional kernel useful at the most basic level are the named input and output operations.

 ## Setting coordinates